JasonMarkol/Trickle-Down-Mindset--Book-Note/Passive Aggressive Life Pro Tips.md

 # LPT: When introducing someone to a group of people, don't say he or she is nervous or shy.
 That creates embarrassment and compounds the problem.

+# how to quit smoking as a group of friends

+Groups of friends tend to smoke together.
+There comes a time when part of or all the group wants to quit.
+Well, you can do it together using the SLAP bet!
+I smoked a lot in my 20's and my group of friends and I all decided to quit together.
+What helped us was our "slap bet".
+If any of us caught one of our group of friends smoking a cigarette, EACH ONE of us could slap that person up to 3 times in the span of a month.
+AT ANY TIME we want (could walk in on a friend fucking and smack em if we wanted, that was part of the deal, they could be taking a shit, kick open the door, SMACK!).
+With that fear, I quit cold turkey and never looked back.
+My buddy wasn't so lucky and we found him smoking, we all gathered in a line (8+ of us) and each slapped the shit out of him.
+One of my slaps, I walked into his room while him and his girlfriend were asleep and I slapped him, SMACK!
+It's fun.
+At the end of the day, it's just a slap, but it deters you when you're staring at the cigarette and imagine 30+ slaps over the next 30 days.
+It's a nice incentive.
+Hope it works for you!